Sika CEO says buying Parex means a pause on large acquisitions

-ZURICH, Jan 8 (Reuters) - Sika will pause on making further large scale acquisitions after the Swiss construction chemicals company’s largest-ever deal to buy France’s Parex worth 2.5 billion Swiss francs ($2.55 billion) on Tuesday.
+ZURICH (Reuters) - Sika (SIKA.S) will pause on making further large scale acquisitions after the Swiss construction chemicals company’s largest-ever deal to buy France’s Parex worth 2.5 billion Swiss francs ($2.55 billion) on Tuesday.

-Sika has been linked with the construction chemicals business of BASF, which could be worth around 3 billion euros according to analysts, as it seeks to consolidate the fragmented sector.
+Sika has been linked with the construction chemicals business of BASF (BASFn.DE), which could be worth around 3 billion euros according to analysts, as it seeks to consolidate the fragmented sector.

 When asked about BASF, Schuler said “of course” Sika spoke to all potential targets.